awsdocs/amazon-connect-admin-guide/doc_source/contact-lens-example-output-files.md

 + Redacted audio file
   + /connect\-instance\- bucket/**Analysis/Voice/Redacted**/2020/02/04/*contact's\_ID*\_**call\_recording\_redacted**\_2020\-02\-04T21:14:16Z\.**wav**

+**Important**
+To delete a recording, you must delete the files for both the redacted and unredacted recordings\.

 ## Example original, analyzed file<a name="example-original-output-file"></a>

 This section shows an example schema for a conversation that Contact Lens has analyzed\.
 The example shows loudness, issue detection/call drivers, and what information is going to be redacted\.